Rumblebots/_1125c/TeamCode/src/main/java/org/_11253/README.md

 the FIRST Tech Challenge, and this gives me a fantastic opportunity to implement all three of those in a single project.

+### Contributing
+If you'd like to help out, feel free to do so.
+You can (and probably should) also add yourself as an author in the JavaDocs of the files you modify.
+Yay!!

 ### Documentation
 Documentation is, for the most part, provided within the library.
 Just about everything is attached to a JavaDoc, so nothing should be at all hard to